bdunko/EORhythm/README.md

 ![animation of game](eorhythm.gif)

+It's less laggy in real life than in the gif, of course.

 The songs from the gif are:
 * Molten Caves from Etrian Odyssey III: https://www.youtube.com/watch?v=daSblMlpi3c
 * Calling that Detestable Name from Etrian Odyssey III: https://www.youtube.com/watch?v=U_0TeykT5NA